 Just last week on Tisha B’Av, we not only mourned the destruction of the Temple and other national tragedies that befell our people on that day, we also mourned the lack of unity within the Jewish community.
 We mourned how assimilated and religiously apathetic our people are, and we mourned the fact that even in Israel, in certain parts of the country you can’t even tell that Tisha B’Av is a day of mourning by the way that people are going about their business.
 We mourned, because it can all seem so hopeless.

 But the truth is, hopelessness is not the appropriate Jewish response to tragedy.
 When we witness loss and strife amongst our nation, it must spark in all of us a sense of social responsibility and a will to rise again to greatness.
 Just six days following the hopelessness of Tisha B’Av, the Rabbis tell us on Tu B'Av that all hope is not lost.
 Just the opposite is true!
 Just six days after such a low point for our nation, we must raise our heads, look around us, and see what is so beautiful about Torah and the Jewish people.
 We must exclaim "hatov v’hameitiv," and though we only find ourselves at a stage of reishit tzmichat geulateinu, the beginning of the flowering of our redemption, we must celebrate all that is God given and good.

 The holiday of Tu B’Av is all about hope.
 May we all recite hatov v'hameitiv with hearts that are full of hope for ourselves and the Jewish people.
 May we never give up on achieving our dreams, especially of finding our soulmate!

-Last Edit: 8 months 5 days ago by Jonathan Muskat.
+Last edit: 4 years 3 months ago by Jonathan Muskat.